p0pr0ck5/dreamcloud-docs/source/dreamcompute/tutorials/securing-apache.rst

 Computers are only as smart as the people using them.
 Apache is built to be stable and secure, but it will only be a secure as the user who configures it.
-Once Apache is built and installed, configure the server to be as minimal as possible is important.
+Once Apache is built and installed, it's important to configure the server to be as minimal as possible.

 Run as an Unprivileged User
 ---------------------------